-As a refresher, the concept of a Series LLC (Limited Liability Company) was created by the Delaware Legislature as the “Grand Daddy” of a hybrid “parent-child” (or a brood of children) business structure back in 1996.
-Arguably, Asset Protection may be the top priority among many participants and of special appeal to both rookie and professional real estate investors alike.
-Additional advantages include anonymity, simplicity and flexibility among others.
+As a refresher, the concept of a Series LLC (Limited Liability Company) was created by the Delaware Legislature back in 1996.
+It's still considered the “Granddaddy” of a hybrid “parent-child” (or a brood of children) business structure in use today.

 But, understandably, most folks pay most attention to the impact that the IRS makes on net revenues and income.
 Since the feds are the biggest and most commonly shared threat to putting money into the bank, let’s focus on the 800-pound bear in the room.

-As any zoologist will confirm, bears don’t raid a beehive to get to the honey, they’re after the bees.
-Maybe it’s a, “the chicken or the egg” paradox, but regardless the money (uuuhhh, the honey), the bees and the entire beehive suffer when the IRS gets involved.
+Think of the Taxman like a bear who wants to raid our beehive.
+Maybe it’s a “chicken or the egg” paradox, but regardless the of money ("honey"), the bees and the entire beehive suffer when the IRS gets involved.

-While banks, insurance companies, statutory entities (or those owned by any government or political agency) cannot be registered as an SLLC, the IRS itself has stated that, “Generally, LLC’s are not automatically included in this list, and are, therefore not required to be treated as corporations.
-(Any) LLC can file “Form # yadda-yadda-yadda” to elect their (sic) business classification.”
+While banks, insurance companies, statutory entities (or those owned by any government or political agency) cannot be registered as an SLLC, the IRS itself has stated that, “Generally, LLCs are not automatically included in this list, and are, therefore not required to be treated as corporations.
+(Any) LLC can file “Form # yadda-yadda-yadda” to elect their business classification.”
 Further provisions allow for changes of category, with 75 days notice.

 Do the homework.
-Consult experienced, experts who specialize in SLLC law and tax planning.
+Consult experienced experts who specialize in series LLC law and tax planning.
 Protect the honey.

 Scott Royal Smith is an asset protection attorney and long-time real estate investor.
 He's on a mission to help fellow investors free their time, protect their assets, and create lasting wealth.